DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/subject-knowledge-enhancement.md

 They're usually online, but some courses can be classroom based and some can be a mixture of both.

-Course lengths usually range from 8 to 28 weeks and are 25 hours per week.
+Course lengths range from 8 to 28 weeks and are 25 hours per week.
 Your provider will decide which course length you need based on your gap in knowledge.
 Different providers may offer different course lengths.

 You can do a part-time course and complete it over a longer period or complete it in a shorter time with compressed hours.
 Your SKE provider will be able to discuss your options with you.